abraham-ukachi/ab-nextjs-icons/WARP.md

   - package.json
     - name: ab-nextjs-icons
     - dependency: material-symbols — supplies Material Symbols variable fonts and styles, which are pulled in by the CSS @import.
-    - scripts: only a placeholder test script (no real test runner).
+    - scripts: build/lint/test now defined (see above).
   - Notable placeholders (WIP indicators):
-    - main: index.ts and types: types/index.d.ts are referenced but not present in the repo.
-Treat these as future export/type entrypoints rather than current implementation details.
+    - README shows an import style for logos; actual JS/TS exports are minimal; consumers can import CSS and asset paths directly.

 Implications for contributors and agents
-- There is no TypeScript/JS source or build pipeline in the repo today; the package is asset-first (CSS, fonts, SVGs).
+- The package remains asset-first (CSS, fonts, SVGs); a minimal TypeScript entrypoint exists to support publishing and future expansion.
 - To make icons available in a Next.js app, consumers typically import the CSS entrypoint, which will also pull in material-symbols via npm:
   - import "ab-nextjs-icons/css/material-icons.css" (in application code)
   - Then use classes like material-icons, material-icons-round, or material-symbols-rounded in markup.
 - If you add new fonts or move assets:
   - Keep css/material-icons.css and material-icons/ URLs in sync (the @font-face src paths are relative).
   - Ensure any additional CSS @imports resolve to installed dependencies.
-- Since there is no build/test/lint config, avoid assuming tooling is present.
-If adding any, make scripts explicit in package.json and document them here.
+- If you add new TypeScript modules under src/, update exports as needed and verify build output under dist/.

 Key references from README
 - Usage example (consumer-side): import { AbElementsLogo } from "ab-nextjs-icons/logos"